Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Always use a VPN while online

 By far the safest way to search the web is by using a reputable VPN.
 A VPN adds an extra layer of privacy online by hiding your IP address and thus your physical location.
 It prevents snoopers like Google and your ISP from tying your online activity back to you.
-For those set on using Google for browsing, here are a few VPNs for Chrome worth checking out.
+For those set on using Google for browsing, here are a few best VPNs for Chrome worth checking out.
 These will even work right in the Chrome browser as a Google extensions VPN.

 Under the guise of improving your user experience, Google has a shocking amount of data on you.
 From your home address to what kind of food you get for takeout, Google’s databases are filled with information that helps it send relevant ads your way.
 After all, nothing is ever truly free.